williamDalston/schrodingers-cat-website/content/articles/qc-opinion-001.md

 - No direct evidence for quantum computation in microtubules
 - The hard problem remains: why do quantum computations feel like anything?

-**Testability**: Medium—could test decoherence times in microtubules and quantum effects in biological systems
+**Testability**: Medium could test decoherence times in microtubules and quantum effects in biological systems

-**The Bullet**: You have to accept that quantum coherence can survive in biological systems for milliseconds—much longer than typical decoherence times.
+**The Bullet**: You have to accept that quantum coherence can survive in biological systems for milliseconds much longer than typical decoherence times.

 **Verdict**: Bold and creative, but faces serious decoherence challenges.
 The anesthesia connection is intriguing, but direct evidence is lacking.